 Crystal River may not be the best-known Florida destination, but a recent vacation with my 18-year-old daughter will no doubt remain one of our most memorable trips together for years to come.
 Like me, she loves snorkeling, but interacting with manatees on a tour with Plantation Adventure Center, was unlike any other underwater experience we’ve ever had.
 Whereas colorful fish tend to quickly scurry off, the manatees we met in Kings Bay seemed to be just has happy to see us as we were to see them.

-Editor’s Note: Photos by Dana Rebmann.
+Editor’s Note: Photos by Dana Rebmann except where noted.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!

 Please fillout the form below to create your free My Trip Planner account.